Biology Course Offerings

 A lecture and laboratory course dealing with the immune response of vertebrates with special emphasis on mammalian systems.
 The development and anatomy of the immune system, as well as the various cellular components (leukocytes) and proteins (cytokines, antibodies, complement proteins) are studied in detail.
-Topics covered include antigen presentation, T and B cell function, irnmunoglobulin structure and function, innate and acquired immune responses, granulocyte mediated responses, immunity to pathogens, various forms of hypersensitivity including allergies and autoimmune diseases and applied topics such as transplantation immunity.
+Topics covered include antigen presentation, T and B cell function, immunoglobulin structure and function, innate and acquired immune responses, granulocyte mediated responses, immunity to pathogens, various forms of hypersensitivity including allergies and autoimmune diseases, and applied topics such as transplantation immunity.
 Labs deal with induction and measurement of an immune response.
-Prerequisite: “C” or better in BIOL 244.
+Prerequisite: grade of “C” or better in BIOL 244.

 BIOL 368 Parasitology

 A lecture and laboratory course dealing with eukaryotic disease-causing organisms, with special emphasis on pathogens of medical and veterinary significance.
 It deals with important human diseases including malaria, sleeping sickness, Leishmaniasis, as well as roundworm, tapeworm, fluke and arthropod diseases.
 The morphology, physiology, pathology and immunology of the various parasitic diseases are considered in detail.
 Labs emphasize morphology and diagnostics (morphological and molecular) and may include an experimental component.
 Prerequisites: BIOL 121 and BIOL 244.
 Every third year or by special arrangement.